 By weaving the principles and practices of the arts and other disciplinary curricula together, teachers can create rich and engaging environments that enhance student learning by capitalizing on the critical thinking, communication, collaboration and creativity inherent in the arts and arts experiences.

 All students are required to meet general university admission requirements:

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

 A student pursuing an undergraduate certificate must be enrolled as a degree-seeking student at ASU.
 Undergraduate certificates are not awarded prior to the award of an undergraduate degree.
 A student already holding an undergraduate degree may pursue an undergraduate certificate as a nondegree-seeking graduate student.

-This certificate will add richness and depth that is applicable to multiple careers including:
+This program can add richness and depth to a student's program of study that is applicable to multiple careers including: